SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 ## Feedback
-The "Feedback" channel is the **output of the sequencer if used, and the even LUT in that pair if not**
+The "Feedback" channel is the **output of the sequencer if used, and the even LUT in that pair if not**,

 ### But I need feedback on an ODD LUT
-Then pay the price in the form of one event channel: Use the output as a generator, and set one of the event inputs of the CCL block to that channel
+"Ya can't get there from here" The only way to do this is he price in the form of one event channel: Use the output as a generator, and set one of the event inputs of the CCL block to that channel

 ## Sequential logic with just one LUT
 You can simulate some sequential logic units with just one LUT!